 Howes’ best-selling book is an insightful look into the masculine stereotypes that men often feel pressured to live by.
 As a professional athlete, Howes looked successful at 30 from the outside but he was feeling unfilled on the inside.
 In this book, Howes discusses the challenges he has faced and why having a mask of masculinity can hold you back from living a fulfilled life.
-Think things like chasing wealth for the sake of it, covering up your vulnerabilities and making sure you don’t show emotion.
-By uncovering these things and lifting the mask of masculinity, Howes tells men how to breakdown the typical male stereotypes.
+Think of things like chasing wealth for the sake of it, covering up your vulnerabilities, and making sure you don’t show emotion.
+By uncovering these things and lifting the mask of masculinity, Howes tells men how to break down the typical male stereotypes.
 This is also a good book for the ladies to read to help them better understand how men think and operate.

 3. Eat that Frog by Brian Tracy

-Do you ever find yourself procrastinating those tasks and projects that you know are challenging but important?
+Do you ever find yourself procrastinating on those tasks and projects that you know are challenging but important?
 In this book, Tracy talks about the psychology of getting through the things you put off, so you can actually enjoy your day.
 Based on the old saying that if you eat a frog first thing in the morning that’s probably the worst thing you’ll have to do that day, Eat that Frog will teach you how to tackle what’s most important.
 This book is a quick read so it’s great if you want to take some time out for a quick productivity boost.